jhonpulido1990/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * File:  ` models/base.py `
  Self-paced manual review  Panel footer - Controls
 ### 19. File to instances
-          mandatory         Progress vs Score  Task Body Update the class   ` Base `   by adding the class method   ` def load_from_file(cls): `   that returns a list of instances:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Update the class   ` Base `   by adding the class method   ` def load_from_file(cls): `   that returns a list of instances:
 * The filename must be:  ` <Class name>.json `  - example:  ` Rectangle.json `
 * If the file doesn’t exist, return an empty list
 * Otherwise, return a list of instances - the type of these instances depends on  ` cls `  (current class using this method)